unfoldingWord-dev/ts-requirements/README.md

 Live collabration is currently at [etherpad.net](https://etherpad.net/p/userstories)
 > Keep in mind that copying out of etherpad does not maintain the tabbing.

+At some point down the road we may also use these requirements to generate acceptance tests using [PioneerJs](http://pioneerjs.com/)